 2,200 recognized training centers in more than 23 countries.

 Most RYA practical sailing courses are five days long and you live on board during that time.
-You'll be taught about and expected to join in all activities, including steering, handling ropes and sails, and making food and drinks.
+You'll be taught about sailing a yacht and expected to join in all activities, including steering, handling ropes and sails, and making food and drinks.

 The majority of people join a group course.
 The RYA specifies a maximum of five students per instructor so you will get plenty of individual attention.
 Many students attend alone; others choose to learn with a friend or partner.
 Alternatively you can arrange private tuition for yourself, your family, or friends.